How to Grow Bell Peppers: The Complete Guide

 Are there male and female peppers?

 There is a popular myth that states that pepper fruits can be either male or female—the difference between them being that male peppers have 3 bumps on the bottom and are better for cooking, while female peppers have 4 bumps, have more seeds, are sweeter, and are better for eating raw.
 This is not true!
-Pepper fruits do not have a gender and any obvious difference between fruits is simply the result of growing conditions or variety.
+Pepper fruits do not have a gender, and any obvious difference between them is simply the result of growing conditions or variety.

 Pests/Diseases